Skip to navigation

 No, but this is a common misconception.

 Many people merge the concepts of a trust with asset protection.
 This is understandable as there are many trusts designed with asset protection in mind.
-But if the trust is not written to fit the specific needs of a client's asset protection scheme, then it is more nuisance and encumbrance than benefit.
+But if the trust is not written to fit the specific needs of a client’s real estate and business asset protection scheme, then it is more nuisance and encumbrance than benefit.
 If you have concerns about how your hard-won assets, whether your house or a million dollars you unexpectedly inherited, may be put at risk by creditors, predators, or divorce, either for you or for your children and grandchildren, then we need to at least discuss the ways that a trust can help alleviate that risk.
 Ultimately, a trust may not be appropriate, and even if it is appropriate, still may not be the best option.
-But regardless, it's a discussion that is necessary, and one that I look forward to having with you.
+But regardless, it’s a discussion that is necessary, and one that I look forward to having with you.

 Making the Pieces Fit